andersbogsnes/homepage/content/presentations/apis/10_rest.md

 ---

 It is rare to find an API that lives up to REST completely, so *RESTful* is often used to describe APIs that generally stick to REST principles

+---

+Most modern APIs use HTTP methods, pass data back and forth via JSON (this is not a REST requirement!) and is generally stateless

 {{% /section %}}